JoSangYoung/JoSangYoung/README.md

 ## Welcome to my Github! 👋
 Hi!
 I am SangYeong Jo who is interested in artificial intelligence, data engineering, data analysis, and research.

-I am a artificial intelligence scientist and engineer who is looking for a job.
+I am an artificial intelligence scientist and engineer who is looking for a job.

 If you want to contact me, please leave me a message!